 Applications are welcome from a wide range of people who have an interest in public service.
 We would particularly welcome applications from women, people with a disability, young people and people from minority ethnic groups for these positions.
 The closing date for applications is Friday 24 May at 12 noon.

 Further detail, including an application pack, can be found at: www.nidirect.gov.uk/public-appointment-vacancies.

 Belfast City Council

-(There is currently one permanent full-time post.
-Other temporary or permanent posts may be filled from a reserve list.)
+(There is currently one permanent full-time vacancy.
+Other permanent, temporary, full-time or part-time posts may arise and be filled from a reserve list).

 You can request an application form, details about the job and terms and conditions of employment from:

 - Job Applications, 9 Adelaide, 9-21 Adelaide Street, Belfast, BT2 8DJ; or

 - download an application pack from www.belfastcity.gov.uk/jobs; or

 - email your name and address internally to jobs or externally to firstname.lastname@example.org; or

 - phone our Jobline on 028 9027 0640 (office hours only).Return your form to Human Resources (or return via email) before 4pm on Tuesday, 28 May 2019.Information can be provided in alternative formats on request.